agapius/Quantitative-analysis-German-Court-law/readme.md

 	5. Harvest creativity from others by checking their queries

-# Access BGH-Database and download every decision §treasurehunt
+# Access BGH-Database and download every decision
-	1. Download decision and automatically name it right
+	1. Download decision and automatically name it right (treasurehunt3)
 		* Print status of download (skip to next page after loop, downloading 5 out of 76)
 		* Download compare AZ to previous download from RSI
 	2. Convert PDF to text